jloan/pierce-hacker/_posts/2019-14-06-SubmitFeedback.md

 ### Different options/method or ways to provide feedback.
 ---
 #### 1. PierceHacker contact information via email or tweet.
-Please contact our PierceHacker team leader at jloan@pierce.ctc.edu or tweet us at https://www.twitter.com/PierceHacker if you have any question, issue, or recommendations with any of our tutorial/lesson or the site itself.
+Please contact our PierceHacker team leader at [Jason's emial](jloan@pierce.ctc.edu) or tweet us at [Twitter](https://www.twitter.com/PierceHacker) if you have any question, issue, or recommendations with any of our tutorial/lesson or the site itself.
 A brief description in the subject line of the email/message will help speed up the response time.
 #### 2. Reporting an issue via GitHub.
 This method will get the fastest response.
 This method allows all of the PierceHacker team to see and respond to your issues.
 Using this **(link)** will bring you to a template which you can use if you choose.
-This (https://github.com/jloan/pierce-hacker-submissions/issues) link will take you to the Pierce-Hacker-Submission webpage.
+This [GitHub](https://github.com/jloan/pierce-hacker-submissions/issues) link will take you to the Pierce-Hacker-Submission webpage.
 #### 3. Making a detail suggestion.
 This method/option will allow you to leave detail comments to specific lines within the tutorial/lesson in our directory.
 The PierceHacker team will then read and take your suggestions into consideration.
 #### 4. Pull Request for access to the file.